oceanshq/ismaudit-codes/codes.md

 - 10.2.2 In meeting these requirements the Company should ensure that any non-conformity is reported, with its possible cause, if known
 - 10.2.3 In meeting these requirements the Company should ensure that appropriate corrective action is taken
 - 10.2.4 In meeting these requirements the Company should ensure that records of these activities are maintained
+- 10.3 The Company should identify equipment and technical systems the sudden operational failure of which may result in hazardous situations.
+The SMS should provide for specific measures aimed at promoting the reliability of such equipment or systems.
+These measures should include the regular testing of stand-by arrangements and equipment or technical systems that are not in continuous use.
 - 10.4 The inspections mentioned in 10.2 as well as the measures referred to in 10.3 should be integrated into the ship's operational maintenance routine

 ## 11. Documentation